ClareJolly-Learning/70-480/other-resources/js-for-experienced-developers.md

 ### Constructors

+Constructors are used to set an object's properties and methods

+They are invoked the moment an object is instantiated

+Written in the form of a function using the `function` keyword

 ```js
 function Fruit(/*name, color*/){ // this could have also been typed as an anonymous function,var Fruit = function()
     //just like constructors in other languages, you can pass